KUL-Radneuron/KUL_VBG/README.md

 Notes:

     - Input flags -b and -a are mutually exclusive, if your data is in BIDS use -b, and if not then specify exact path and name for the patient's T1.nii.gz
-    - In case of trouble with HD-BET see lines (1177 - 1221)
     - You need a high resolution T1 WI and a lesion mask in the same space for VBG to run
     - If you end up with an empty image, it is possible you have a mismatch between the T1 and lesion mask
     - The lesion mask can be generated with any lesion segmentation tool.